theJacobDev/binit/README.md

 # :wave: Binit

-Binit is a **CLI** tool for you to quickly create a new project and Github repository from an existing boilerplate.
+Binit is a **CLI** tool for you to quickly create a new project and Github repository from an existing boilerplate being hostd as a git repo.

 Follow me on [twitter](https://twitter.com/thejacobdev) or give this [project](https://github.com/theJacobDev/binit) a :star: if you find this tool useful :blue_heart: